 White Water, Black Gold – A Nation’s Water in Peril

-Canada is the number one foreign supplier of oil to the United States.
-Most of the oil imported comes from the Tar Sands of Northern Alberta, the second largest known oil reserve in the world outside of Saudi Arabia.
+Most of the Canadian oil imported to the US comes from the Tar Sands of Northern Alberta, the second largest known oil reserve in the world outside of Saudi Arabia.

 Yet this is not a traditional oil field.
 The oil must be extracted and processed from the sands at a significant environmental cost — requiring huge quantities of a diminishing fresh water supply and large amounts of energy that contribute to global warming.